 Give your new cat a week or more to settle in and feel comfortable with her new environment.
 It’s best to confine to a single, quiet room with the cat’s own litterbox, food dish, and a box or bed.
 Use this time to make sure your new pet is healthy by keeping your appointment for the free physical exam.

-If your cat seems comfortable and relaxed, meaning not hiding and is willing to come to you for affection and food, you can provide access to other areas of your home.
+If your cat seems comfortable and relaxed (not hiding and is willing to come to you for affection and food) you can provide access to other areas of your home.

 If you have other pets, follow the steps for successful introductions.

 If your new cat is your only pet, you can provide the chance to explore.
-Before you begin, be sure any off-limits areas (basement, attic, garage) are not accessible, so the first big tour doesn’t end up in a frantic search.
+Before you begin, be sure any off-limits areas (basement, attic, garage) aren't accessible, so the first big tour doesn’t end up in a frantic search.

 When you’re ready, open the door from your pet’s room and sit just outside.
 Encourage your cat to come to you, then reward with attention or a treat.
 Staying seated, let your cat wander freely.
 If the cat seems comfortable after 15 minutes, get up and go about your business in the house, but stay near enough to make sure there is no trouble.
 Restrict free time to less than an hour at first, but gradually lengthen it until your cat or kitten is out in the house whenever you’re home.
 Once your cat has found places to play and relax, move food, water, and litterbox to their permanent location.
 If you’re moving the litterbox a long distance (from an upstairs bedroom to the basement, for example), set up a second box in the new location, but leave the first one in your cat’s special room until the second one is used on a regular basis.